rich1jake2/MolecularDynamics/README.md

 #### Cubed Grid of Particles

-With initialization conditions in 3D
+With initialization conditions in 3D  - we will set T to be 200 for the maxwell distribution - we had to do some guessing about what the dimensions are of the kb constant with the reduced dimensions

     nParticles = 125
     # bound = np.sqrt(nParticles)